spences10/scottspence.com/posts/2021/08/12/once-click-links-page/index.md

 This is a nice project as a proof of concept to get you set up with your own socials links.
 I've made this with in conjunction with [Jamie Barton] as a simple once click set up.

+This was part inspired from a post from [Avneesh Agarwal] and from some work Jamie had done a while ago.
+Avneesh's post on [Hashnode] details making it with a framework.

+This example is a full jamstack example using Handlebars.js and Tailwind CSS.

 All you need to do is enter your details into the prompt provided.
 There's a choice of platforms Netlify or Vercel.